 --plugin-load is given again.

-That is, this option effects a one-time installation that
+That is, the option effects a one-time installation that

 --plugin-load enables plugins to